jenkinsci/job-dsl-plugin/README.md

 provides a much more powerful way of defining them.
 Likewise, if using the jenkins plugin of the DSL then when the template is changed, the test jobs will be re-created!

-Please refer to the wiki, https://github.com/jenkinsci/job-dsl-plugin/wiki, for further documentation and examples.
+Please refer to [the Job DSL wiki](https://github.com/jenkinsci/job-dsl-plugin/wiki) for further documentation and examples.

 Features
 --------